HugoLis/hugolis.github.io/about.md

 <span style="color:rgb(34,34,34)">**Photographer**</span>  <br />
 <span style="color:rgb(34,34,34)">*Holocaust Museum — Haifa, Israel, Jun - Jul 2016*</span>

-Throughout the time I volunteered at [Yad Ezer La'Haver][yad-ezer], I was able to photograph dozens of holocaust survivors and learn their stories.
-Currently the photographs I took are part of the permanent exhibition of the museum.
+Throughout the time I volunteered at [Yad Ezer La'Haver][yad-ezer], I was able to photograph dozens of holocaust survivors and document their stories.
+Currently, the photographs I took are part of the permanent exhibition of the museum.

 [yad-ezer]: https://yadezer.org.il/?lang=en